FAQ

 order now

 I took tap classes when I was younger, but that was long ago.
 I'd like to start up again, but I'm very rusty.
-Would I benefit from your DVDs?
+Would I benefit from your videos?

-Answer:The video series covers over 30 tap steps.
-75% of tap is comprised of probably only about 15 of these basic steps--advanced dancers just do them a lot faster!
-Most of my students with previous tap experience really enjoy learning from the ground up again, and many of them actually come to realize that they had learned many of the basics incorrectly.
+Many of our customers have previous tap experience but perhaps it has been many years.
+A common occurrence amongst our customers is that many of them actually come to realize that they had learned many of the basics incorrectly when they took classes.
 This video series will help you develop your technique, correct old problems, and will most likely teach you a new step or two!

 I'm pretty solid with my shuffles and flaps.
-Will I be bored with this video?
+Will I be bored with these videos?

 order now